drseguin/form_filler/README.md

 ### JSON Keywords (`{{JSON!...}}`)

-Keywords to fetch data from JSON files using JSONPath.
+These keywords extract data from JSON files using JSONPath expressions, with additional formatting options.

-If JSON keywords `{{JSON!...}}` are detected in the uploaded document, the application will look for the specified JSON file(s) in the `json` folder or at the specified path.
+If JSON keywords are detected in the uploaded document, the application will look for the specified JSON file(s) in the `json` folder or at the specified path.

 | Keyword Pattern | Description | Example |
 | :-------------- | :---------- | :------ |